visgl/deck.gl/docs/api-reference/arcgis/deck-layer.md

-# ArcGISDeckLayer
+# DeckLayer

 This class inherits from the ArcGIS [Layer](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-Layer.html) class and can be added to maps created with the ArcGIS API for JavaScript.

-`ArcGISDeckLayer` is only available when `loadArcGISModules()` is resolved.
+`DeckLayer` is only available when `loadArcGISModules()` is resolved.
 At the moment, it only supports 2D integration.

 ## Usage